“The Glandular System”

 5) Liver

-Excess conditions in the glandular system are often marked by patterns of minor chest, pains and ailments including: backaches, abdominal cramps, an inability to gain weight, sore throats, itching skin, burning skin, burning urination, fear, anxiety, , , agitation, hot hands and feet, vertigo, fevers, thirst, dry skin, mouth sores, tinnitus, and dry coughs.
-I f left unchecked, these ailments may develop into illnesses including: , hypothyroidism, hypertension, , arthritis, autoimmune diseases, constipation, respiratory tract infections, dysmenorrhea, amenorrhea and menorrhagia.
+Excess conditions in the glandular system are often marked by patterns of minor chest, pains and ailments including: backaches, abdominal , an inability to gain weight, sore throats, itching skin, burning skin, burning urination, fear, , hyperactivity, fatigue, agitation, hot hands and feet, vertigo, fevers, thirst, , mouth sores, tinnitus, and dry coughs.
+I f left unchecked, these ailments may develop into illnesses including: , hypothyroidism, hypertension, deafness, arthritis, autoimmune diseases, constipation, respiratory tract infections, dysmenorrhea, amenorrhea and menorrhagia.

 These lists of empirical properties of an herb are the key to understanding herbal combinations.
 Herbalists have found that they can enhance a particular property of a single herb by adding herbs that complement and support a given property.
 Conversely, the herbalist is also able to minimize an unwanted property by adding herbs that counteract or balance that property.